 ISRAEL PHOTOS V -- Spring 2011

-APRIL 8, 2011 SHOWING THE EXCAVATIONS AT TARICHEAE/MAGDALA
+APRIL 8, 2011 SHOWING THE EXCAVATIONS AT MAGDALA

 While the excavations seen in the lower photo were taking place, a Roman era floor mosaic with a picture of a six oared sail boat was found and placed on display at Capernaum.
-While doing a salvage excavation at the planned site of a Catholic conference center, the Israel Antiquities Authority discovered the remains of a first century synagogue in 2009.
-Three first century ritual immersion pools (mikvaot) dug below the water table were also discovered by archaeologists.
+While doing a salvage excavation at the planned site of a Catholic conference center at Magdala, the Israel Antiquities Authority discovered the remains of a first century synagogue in 2009.
+Three first century ritual immersion pools (mikvaot) were also discovered by archaeologists.

 An early description of Magdala by Cunningham Geikie (1887, London):